(Skip to end)

 3. Monotonicity and Honesty: In range voting, if any set of voters increase a candidate's score, it obviously can help him, but cannot hurt him.
 That is called monotonicity.

 In this IRV example, voter1's vote for her true favorite (here A) actually caused him to lose!!
 Analysis by W.D.Smith shows that about 15% of 3-candidate IRV elections are non-monotonic.
-(See also puzzle #4.)
-(Whenever this happens we would expect tremendous rage from the "robbed winner" and calls for reform of the idiotic IRV voting system, and for the heads of the idiotic activists who originally advocated IRV and got us into this mess.
-That has been prevented in practice by simply keeping the votes secret to try to prevent anybody from proving this occurred.)
+(See also puzzle #4, and our compilation of probabilities of many possible logical "paradoxes," including this one, for IRV in three probabilistic settings.)
+Whenever this happens we would expect tremendous rage from the "robbed winner" and calls for reform of the idiotic IRV voting system, and for the heads of the idiotic activists who originally advocated IRV and got us into this mess.

 In contrast, in 3-candidate range elections, it is never a smart strategic move for any voter to be dishonest about her relative ordering of A, B, and C; if an intelligent range voter feels that A>B, she will never provide a vote in which B>A.